- What We Do

 As the Licensor you still own the property and retain the rights to the property, the Licensee is just granted the rights to use the property.

-A licence agreement will set out the “rules” that the Licensee must follow for example:
+A licence agreement will set out the "rules" that the Licensee must follow, providing clear guidelines and restrictions for the use and modification of your property.

 What is a Distribution Agreement?

-A distribution agreement is an agreement between a manufacturer and a supplier to distribute and/or sell the items manufactured.
+A distribution agreement is an agreement entered into between a manufacturer and a supplier that outlines the terms and conditions for the distribution and sale of the products that the manufacturer produces.

 Licence Agreements vs Franchise Agreements

-Before preparing a licence agreement we will assess your business model to ensure that your business model is not caught by the Franchising Code of Conduct (the Code), as you do not want to franchise by accident.
+Before preparing a licence agreement we will assess your business model to ensure that your business model is not caught by the Franchising Code of Conduct (the Code).

 1 – Has a right been granted to operate a business using a system or marketing plan which must be followed?